-- §115.321 Evidence protocol and forensic medical examinations. - (a) The agency/program will follow a uniform evidence protocol (as directed by the Northern York County Regional Police Department, who will be called in the even that a client makes an allegation of Sexual abuse or sexual harassment) that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.
+ILP@GeoSt PREA Policy § 115.321 Evidence protocol and forensic medical examinations.

+(a) The agency/program will follow a uniform evidence protocol (as directed by the Northern York County Regional Police Department, who will be called in the even that a client makes an allegation of Sexual abuse or sexual harassment) that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.

-ILP@GeoSt does not conduct its own administrative or criminal investigations.
+The facility does not conduct its own administrative or criminal investigations.
 Investigations are conducted and completed by the Northern York County Regional Police.